 Oat milk and dairy when crews bring their own habits

 Rotating teams arrive with different milk preferences—oat-forward sustainability floors next to crews that expect whole milk for early shifts.
-Dial taps during week one of a pilot so week two reflects honest usage for the crew schedule you will actually run this quarter.
+Break Coffee Co. dials taps during week one of a pilot so week two reflects honest usage for the crew schedule you will actually run this quarter.

-The proprietary Arabica blend—sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States—is replenished on usage so the pantry does not smell like stale roast on the week the building is fuller than finance predicted.
+Our proprietary Arabica blend—sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States—is replenished on usage so the pantry does not carry stale aroma on the week the building is fuller than finance predicted.

 Pilot the pantry rotation crews actually use